HuoThomas/TakeHomeProjectTH/Readme.md

 You are building the frontend and finishing the backend for a BBQ recipe website, where meat lovers share their recipes with one another.

+The backend datastore is using redis since it's fairly easily understood and easy to use.
+Here is the npm redis package we use: https://github.com/redis/node-redis.
+The main functions that are used are: hmset, hget, hset, hgetall.
+**hint** There is a redis.js module in the lib folder with a lot of the data access patterns that can be reused.

 The api has been partially completed for you and the frontend exercises a couple of api routes just to show connectivity.
 Your tasks are as follows:

 1. Create two new api routes, one for updating a recipe and one for creating a recipe.
 Refer to the swagger spec (./api/resources/swagger.json) as a guide to follow.
 It has the routes you're to create spec'd out there but not actually implemented.